doronharitan/autoencoder/README.md

 The input of the network is 50X50 gray-scale* images (in my case I trained the network on 50X50X1 images of freely behaving rats)

-*default settings can be change by setting other params in the AE network.
+*default settings, can be change by setting params in the AE network.

 ## Installation
 This implementation uses Python 3.7.4 and PyTorch.